 - Get USGA Publications, the USGA has readily available information for your members on the Handicap System.
-Contact the SC Golf Association or the USGA Order Department for more information.
+Contact the SC Golf Association or go to USGA Shop for more information.

 - Display the USGA Course & Slope Rating for your club in a prominent location.

 - Post Handicap Lists & Scoring Records in a highly visible area for all members to see.

 Perhaps the most important job as a member of the Handicap Committee is to ensure that all acceptable scores for handicap purposes are posted and available for peer review.
 To ensure that this is done properly at your club here are some helpful hints: